nicoeos/University/Documentation/README.md

-# Too Crous To Go 🎓🥗
+# The Good Canteen 🎓🥗

 A React-based web application connecting students with university restaurants (Crous) to reduce food waste by selling surplus food as "Mystery Bags".